envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What are the cons of using BSTs?
 A: 1.No O(1) operations (we usually have to do some sort of traversal for any sort of operation)

+#### C9

+Q: What does divide and conquer refers to?
+A: Divide and conquer simply means we are dividing up so that we dont visit all the nodes, each node that we visit we make a decision to go left or right

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie